drc-cs/SPRING25-DATA-INTENSIVE-SYSTEMS/README.md

-# MBAI: Data Intensive Systems
+# MBAI 417: Data Intensive Systems

 Welcome to Data Intensive Systems!
 This course provides a comprehensive introduction to distributed data processing and modeling.
 These areas are essential to roles such as Data Engineers, Machine Learning Engineers, and Data Architects.
 The first half covers data-intensive operations including handling cloud storage, online analytical processing, and distributed data preprocessing.
 Building on this foundation, we transition towards data-intensive machine learning operations, including scalable machine learning algorithms (e.g. linear regression, XGBoost), distributed training, hyperparameter tuning, and model serving with real-time inference.
 These skills are essential for Machine Learning Engineers, Machine Learning Operations Engineers, and Technical Product Managers.